Mlaiel/iacherie/integrations/docs/MONITORING_GUIDE.md

 **© 2025 Fahed Mlaiel.
 All rights reserved.**
 **Contact**: mlaiel@live.de
-**Legal**: This documentation is part of the Ainflue platform and is protected by international copyright law.
+**Legal**: This documentation is part of the IA Chérie platform and is protected by international copyright law.